BioDT/uc-pollinators-container/README.md

 ### Building

-First a docker image is built and then converted to singularity.
+First a docker image is built and then converted to a singularity image.
+Building the nlrx dependencies takes some time (~1 hour).
-The workflow is encoded in Makefile:
+The workflow is encoded in Makefile (no sudo needed):

     make

-This produces `nlrx_6.3.0.sif` to be transferred to lumi:
+This produces `nlrx_6.3.0.sif` to be transferred to LUMI:

     rsync -v nlrx_6.3.0.sif lumi:...

 ## Running image on LUMI

-Use working directory under `/scratch/project_...`.
+* Use working directory under scratch

+      cd /scratch/project_...

-Copy the example job script (`submit.sh`) and edit the job options (`#SBATCH ...`) and the file paths to the image file (`SIF`) and R script (`RSCRIPT`).
+* Copy the example job script (`submit.sh`)

+  * Edit the file paths to the image file (`SIF`) and R script (`RSCRIPT`)

+  * Edit the job options (`#SBATCH ...`)

-The rest of the script should work without modification.
+  * The rest of the script should work without modification.

-Submit the job using `sbatch submit.sh`.
+* Submit the job

+      sbatch submit.sh